xolvio/md-blog/README.md

 ##Additional Info

 ###URL Format
-The URL format of your blog will look lik this:
+The URL format of your blog will look like this:

 `www.your-site.com/blog`